Victoria government logo

 Many of the people who are currently outside the workforce face structural barriers to participating in training and work.
 Intergenerational poverty, trauma and discrimination, and low levels of education limit an individual's ability to engage with, and stay in, training and work.
 Health or mental health issues, family violence issues, and caring responsibilities add further barriers to participation.

 Consultation highlighted that many people face multiple, compounding barriers.
-For example, a person with a disability who has low levels of education will likely find it much harder to access and stay in training and work.
+For example, a person with disability who has low levels of education will likely find it much harder to access and stay in training and work.
 People living in regional areas with poor access to transport and childcare, and low digital connectivity, are also more likely to have increased levels of disadvantage.

-These experiences often lead to low confidence and motivation that can be associated with long term unemployment or poor experiences in prior learning.
+These experiences often lead to low confidence and motivation that can be associated with long-term unemployment or poor experiences in prior learning.

-COVID-19 has created and accelerated structural change.
+The pandemic has created and accelerated structural change.
 Some industries have more rapidly escalated their technological and digital development creating changed job roles and new job opportunities.
 Unfortunately, displaced workers from other industries do not always have the digital skills needed to take up these jobs.

 Productivity growth is essential to future success

 National productivity performance has increased over the decades and Australia sits in the middle of OECD rankings1.
-However, since 2013, Victoria’s Gross State Product (GSP) per capita has been below the Australian average (see Figure 10).7, 26 While some factors may be structural, it is likely that opportunities exist to support businesses to adopt new business models, practices, and technology to increase productivity and ease demand for labour.
+However, since 2013, Victoria’s Gross State Product (GSP) per capita has been below the Australian average (refer Figure 10).7, 26 While some factors may be structural, it is likely that opportunities exist to support businesses to adopt new business models, practices, and technology to increase productivity and ease demand for labour.

-Download Figure 10.
-GSP per capita by selected jurisdictions ($)
+• Download 'Figure 10.
+Gross State Product per capita by selected jurisdictions ($)'

 Businesses are rising to the challenge.
 Across Victoria, innovation is driving new business activity and requires different and higher-level skills – whether related to technology or new practices for businesses to remain competitive.
 Rapid technological change means most people will be regularly expected to develop new knowledge, conduct new tasks, solve more complex and interconnected problems, interact with digital tools and artificial intelligence, and engage with customers in new ways.
 Many specialised activities will also be required to comply with international standards operating in globally connected supply chains.